 '''

 positional arguments:

 {update,build-order,clean-modified,create}

 sub-command help

 update

-Complete missing information in the first lockfile with.
+Complete missing information in the first lockfile with

-⇒information defined in the second lockfile.
+→information defined in the second lockfile.
 Both lockfiles must represent the same

--graph.
+\rightarrow graph.

 and have the same topology with the same identifiers, i.e. the

-⇒second lockfile must be an evolution based on the first one
+\hookrightarrowsecond lockfile must be an evolution based on the first one

 build-order

 Returns build-order

+Clean modified flags

 clean-modified

-Clean modified flags

 create

 Create a lockfile from a conanfile or a reference

 optional arguments:

 -h, --help

 show this help message and exit

 '''